getsentry/sentry-docs/src/collections/_documentation/platforms/index.md

 * [_Zend_](https://github.com/cloud-solutions/zend-sentry)

 ## Other platforms

+Some platforms have been phased out or have been replaced with new SDKs.
+For those legacy integrations head over to the [legacy clients]({% link _documentation/clients/index.md %}) page.

 Your favorite language or framework still cannot be found?
 Then we encourage you to start a discussion about supporting it on our [community forum](https://forum.sentry.io).